josiclab/flybrain-clustering/README.md

 3. Go to your account (menu in the top right of the screen)
 4. Copy the auth token to a plain text file in the same directory as the notebooks and name it `flybrain.auth`

+## Notebook information

+The notebooks in this repo produce the figures specified below
+* `larvel-MB-figure.ipynb` - Figure 1, giving an overview of modularity in the [larval mushroom body](https://www.nature.com/articles/nature23455)
+* `overview-figure.ipynb` - Figures 2 and 4, giving an overview of modularity in the [Hemibrain](https://www.janelia.org/project-team/flyem/hemibrain) overall and in the fan-shaped body specifically.
+* `reduced-graphs.ipynb` - Figure 3, showing reduced networks where nodes represent clusters, and edges represent the weighted connectivity between clusters
+* `celltype figures.ipynb` - Figures 5-7, giving an overview of cell type-specific wiring patterns in the hemibrain
+* `thresholded-networks.ipynb` - Figure S15 (supplemental), where we show the effects of perturbing the network (dropping low-confidence synapses) on the clustering results we obtain.
+The perturbed network was obtained using the script `filter_graph.py`